BenRogersWPG/VSCode-Transparent-Minimap/README.md

 ## Requirements 📦

-- Visual Studio Code or Visual Studio Code for the Web running on any operating system
+- Visual Studio Code / Visual Studio Code for the Web running on any operating system

 ## Known Issues 🐛